Darthmazgar/DAH/Prescision_Refrigerator/README.md

 ## Cooling Data ##

 The file cooling_data.py is used to generate reference heating and coling curves which show how the temperature varies with time when heating and cooling.

+## Additional Files ##

+### Analysis and Plotting ###

+'plot_meth.py' Contains scripts which take temperature data and plots the data calculating statistical results such as the mean of the mean, total error on the mean, reduced chi squared and percentage score.

+'smooth_data.py' Shows examples of smoothed data when compared to raw data.

+### Thermometer Calibration ###

+'therm_calib.py' Records and temperature data from two thermometers and plots the temperatures together to see the difference between the readings from the two thermometers in similar conditions.

+'loaded_therm_calib.py' Exact same functionality as above but for loaded data in the form of a .txt file.